 In 1980 a citizens' working group was organized by 3 pioneering women - Dr. Anne Forrest Ketchin, Jan Robertson, and Anne Vickery.
-Over several years this group produced a set of 27 points for preserving and protecting the Indian Peaks, and in 1985 the Indian Peaks Working group was officially incorporated.
+Over several years this group produced a set of 27 points for preserving and protecting the Indian Peaks, and in 1985 the Indian Peaks Working group was officially incorporated as a Colorado Non-Profit organization.
 The US Forest Service agreed to most of the group's recommendations, and thus began a citizen- agency partnership which still endures to this day.